 Staffordshire University has official representation for all Schools and Services on social media, including our corporate accounts.
 By following and engaging with these channels, you can stay up to date with what’s happening and immerse yourself in our University’s development.

-To find out more about connecting with Staffs, visit staffs.ac.uk/socialmedia.
+You can connect with Staffs over a number of platforms.
 If you do decide to connect with our University via social media, it’s always best to do so through our verified accounts.

 Students who will be joining the Staffordshire University community during the coming academic year are invited to our New Students’ Facebook Group for that particular year.
 With representation from the Students’ Union and Services from across the University, this is a safe space for new students to learn more about Staffs and meet new friends before they begin their studies.
 Only ‘firm’ applicants are accepted into these groups and current students are not invited to join.